sroccaserra/sroccaserra.github.io/gemtext_to_html/README.md

 Will not generate a &lt;head> or &lt;body> tags, only the content.

-The input comes from stdin and is output to stdout.
+The input comes from a file and the result is output to stdout.

 How I could use it:

 ```
-cat src/pages/test.gmi | gemtext_to_html > pages/test.html
+build/gemtext_to_html test.gmi > test.html
 ```

 ## Decisions